How to collaborate with people who have color vision deficiency

 Choose colors and patterns carefully

 As a best practice, try to avoid using two or more CVD colors together, such as red and green.
 We understand that the colors you use in your workflows may have been chosen for you by your organization.
-In situations when combining such colors cannot be avoided, there are a few things you can do to help improve their readability.
+In situations when combining such colors can't be avoided, there are a few things you can do to help improve their readability.

 Personalization themes in Windows can alter the appearance of colors on your screen.